 What’s the Solution?

 What can we do about it?
 There are options, but it is not an easy solution.

 Roll it back 100 years.
-Before the discovery of penicillin there was OZONE Therapy.
+Before the discovery of penicillin there was ozone therapy.
 It was used routinely in hospitals to treat all types of infections.
-And it was quite successful.
-It still is, however, when penicillin was discovered ozone fell out of favor because it was thought to be inferior to penicillin.
-Now we are not so sure.
-Especially with the advent of "Superbugs" Ozone may be called upon once again.
+It was very effective then and it still is.
+However, when penicillin was discovered ozone fell out of favor because it was thought to be somehow “inferior” to penicillin.
+Now we are not so sure of that, especially with the advent of “Superbugs”, and ozone may be called upon once again.

-It is especially helpful in the flu season, as it is helpful in treating viral infections as well as helping to boost the immune system to prevent getting sick in the first place.
+Ozone therapy is especially helpful in the flu season, as it is effective in treating viral infections as well as helping to boost the immune system to prevent contracting illness in the first place.